 • New commercial and industrial buildings will be required to set aside 10 percent of parking spaces, or at least one, for electric vehicles.

-• Half of those spaces, and at least one, of the electric vehicle spaces must be equipped
+• Half of those spaces, and at least one, of the electric vehicle spaces must be equipped with charging stations.

 Transportation Demand Management Ordinance